dlozanob/My-Notes/SAA-C03.md

 - Only available within a VPC
 - Associated with a subnet
 - Allows dual-homing
-  - A router is a dual-homed device: Allows connection to the internet and to your private netowork
+  - A router is a dual-homed device: Allows connection to the internet and to your private network
 - One public address and multiple private addresses

 ![alt text](image-59.png)